open-contracting-archive/ocds_socialwitness_extension/README.md

 This figure exists only in the procurement processes in Mexico.
 There is a committee of Social Witnesses [registered in the Funcion Pública ministry](http://www.funcionpublica.gob.mx/unaopspf/tsocial/tsocial.htm) and it can be an individual or an entity.
 The federal government has social witness as compulsory and subnational governments can opt in.

+##

+Social Witness figure extension goes in the Parties section as `socialWitness`